 Habitat: Muscle-wood grows best in moist areas and along stream banks and frequently as an understory tree of bottomland hardwood forests in part shade as it is shade tolerant.
 It does well as a landscape plant in full sun if given adequate moisture and fertilizer.
 It is slow growing, but short-lived.

-Names: The genus, Carpinus, is, first, the Latin name for the Hornbeam tree which is said to be derived from the Latin carpentum, referring to a wooden wheeled vehicle.
+Names: The genus, Carpinus is, first, the Latin name for the Hornbeam tree which is said to be derived from the Latin carpentum, referring to a wooden wheeled vehicle.
 The species name, caroliniana, means of, or from, the Carolinas.
 The various common names are misleading as it is not in the Beech family and Hornbeam is more appropriately applied to other trees that use the word, such as the Hophornbeam (or Ironwood), Ostrya virginiana.
 Hornbeam, however has been applied because of the density of the wood.
 Muscle-wood is a more distinctive name of the tree and has the advantage of the name not used elsewhere.
 The author name for the plant classification - ‘Walter’ is for Thomas Walter (1740-1789) British born American botanist, best known for his catalogue of plants of South Carolina, Flora Caroliniana.

 Subspecies comparisons: There are two recognized subspecies that have somewhat separate geographical areas but hybridize in areas where they meet.
 Subspecies caroliniana has a more narrow leaf blade with an acute to obtuse tip.
 Secondary teeth are small and blunt and the upper leaf surface lacks glands.
 In earlier times this subspecies was classified as C. americana Michaux.
 Subspecies virginiana has a more ovate to elliptic leaf, abruptly narrowing, but sometimes long and tapering, secondary teeth are sharp-tipped and the upper surface is tiny dark brown glands.
 This is the subspecies considered native to Minnesota.

 Above: 1st photo - The distinctive fluted and smooth bark from which the name "muscle-wood" is derived.
 2nd photo - A spring twig showing the slight zigzag shape, and the brown, angled buds have scales with darker bases and lighter edges.
 3rd photo - Young branches have the bluish-gray color cast but do not show the fluting of larger limbs.